aap-soc/Virtualisation-Lab/docs/troubleshooting-notes.md

     "Invalid settings detected"

 2- When clicking the warning icon, the tooltip read:
-   "Display: Screen page — The virtual machine is configured to use a graphics controller other than the recommended one (VMSVGA).
+   "Display: Screen page -  The virtual machine is configured to use a graphics controller other than the recommended one (VMSVGA).
 Please consider switching unless you have a reason to keep the currently selected graphics controller."

-3- Once Ubuntu booted, the mouse cursor was not visible inside the VM window — making it impossible to confirm whether clicks were registering or navigate the desktop reliably.
+3- Once Ubuntu booted, the mouse cursor was not visible inside the VM window- making it impossible to confirm whether clicks were registering or navigate the desktop reliably.

 ----------------------------------------------------------------------------------------------------------------------------------